cortexlabs/cortex/docs/cluster-management/telemetry.md

 # Telemetry

-By default, the Cortex CLI sends anonymous usage data to Cortex Labs.
+By default, Cortex sends anonymous usage data to Cortex Labs.

 ## What data is collected?

-If telemetry is enabled, each time you run a command an event will be sent with a randomly generated unique CLI ID and the name of the command.
+If telemetry is enabled, events and errors are collected.
+Each time you run a command an event will be sent with a randomly generated unique CLI ID and the name of the command.
 For example, if you run `cortex deploy`, Cortex Labs will receive an event of the structure {id: 1234, command: "deploy"}.
+In addition, the operator sends heartbeats that include cluster metrics like the types of instances running in your cluster.

 ## Why is this data being collected?